 About dog hair

-A dog’s coat changes throughout its lifetime, such as when they grow from puppies to adults or when the seasons change.
+A dog’s coat changes throughout their lifetime, such as when they grow from puppies to adults or when the seasons change.

 How dog hair grows

 Hair actually grows in cycles, giving dogs (and other mammals that shed) the ability to adapt to changes in temperature and other environmental factors.
 This cycle involves growing and resting phases for the individual hair within the hair follicle and varies with age, breed, and location as well as the region of the body where the hair is growing.